 Full Dresser: if someone is referring to their motorcycle they say this term because many people refer to motorcycles as male genitalia, usually in jest by bikers themselves.
 So when someone says “this is my full dresser“, it literally means it’s their fully dressed motorcycle, although some people really do have custom paint jobs.

 Racking it: this phrase is unusual in that it means to place something or someone into a motorcycle’s storage compartment usually called a saddlebag.
 However, some people may be confused because the term “rack” often refers to strip clubs.

-I’d rather ride my bike than…(fly, drive, etc.): another way to say you prefer riding your motorcycle over just about anything including other forms of transportation such as airplanes, cars, etc. Although when someone says this they just want to let you know that they enjoy riding motorcycles and would much rather ride than take another form of transportation and understand motorcycle functions completely.
+I’d rather ride my bike than…(fly, drive, etc.): another way to say you prefer a long motorcycle ride over just about anything including other forms of transportation such as aeroplanes, cars, etc. Although when someone says this they just want to let you know that they enjoy riding motorcycles and would much rather ride than take another form of transportation and understand motorcycle functions completely.

 Ride or Die: this term means that you are loyal to your motorcycle.
 When someone says this term they are basically saying that their motorcycle is the most important thing in their life and if they have to choose between their partner, family, etc. Or their motorcycles then they will always put their motorcycle first.

 Shoot me down: this term means that you want to stop at a gas station but don’t want to let your motorcycle’s engine run while you’re pumping gas.
 This phrase is said as a reminder from one rider to another rider, typically when one of them stops at a gas station and the other doesn’t hear or understand the first person has stopped and is waiting for them.

 Squid: this term refers to someone who overestimates their confidence than others which means they will not wear all of the protective gear such as helmets and jackets because they consider themselves extreme riders.